-What does Man In The Long Black Coat mean?
+What do you think Man In The Long Black Coat means?

 Bob Dylan: Man In The Long Black Coat Meaning